Australian Institute of Health and Welfare (2022) Cancer data in Australia, AIHW, Australian Government, accessed 28 January 2023.

 PDF | 3.3Mb

-For around 70 cancers, this data visualisation provides cancer incidence and mortality risk data by age.
+For many different cancers, this data visualisation provides cancer incidence and mortality risk data by age.
 Help with terms, and information about the data, is available by placing the mouse pointer over the icons found near the top of the page.
 Additional guidance about the risk adjusted for competing mortality and risk unadjusted for competing mortality is located in cancer data commentary number 1 and the methods section.

 Cancer risk data are available as supplementary tables.